Kingdom of Ndongo: The First Portuguese-Ndongo War

 In 1579, Portuguese merchants who had settled in Kongo, led by Francisco Barbuda, advised Njinga Ndambi Kilombo kia Kasenda that Portugal intended to take over his country.
 Acting on this intelligence and advice, Njinga Ndambi tricked the Portuguese forces into an ambush and massacred them at his capital.

-The war that followed witnessed a Kongo invasion which was narrowly defeated in 1580, and a Portuguese offensive up the Kwanza river, resulting in the founding of their fort at Massangano in 1582.
-A number of sobas switched their allegiance to Portugal and soon many of the coastal provinces were joined to the colony.
+The following war witnessed a Kongo invasion, which was narrowly defeated in 1580, and a Portuguese offensive up the Kwanza River, resulting in the founding of their fort at Massangano in 1582.
+Several sobas switched their allegiance to Portugal, and many of the coastal provinces soon joined the colony.
 By 1590, the Portuguese decided to attack the core of Ndongo and sent an army against Kabasa itself.
 Ndongo, however, had recently sealed an alliance with nearby Matamba, and the Portuguese force was crushed.
-Following this defeat, Ndongo made a counteroffensive and many of the formerly pro-Portuguese sobas returned to Ndongo.
-But Portugal managed to retain much of the land they had gained in the earlier wars, and in 1599 Portugal and Ndongo formalized their border.
+Following this defeat, Ndongo made a counteroffensive, and many of the formerly pro-Portuguese sobas returned to Ndongo.
+But Portugal managed to retain much of the land they had gained in the earlier wars, and in 1599, Portugal and Ndongo formalized their border.